Psalm 74

 Notes

-Verse 11 contains a difficult expression.
+Verse 11 contains a difficult phrase.
 The Hebrew יָדְךָ וִימִינְךָ מִקֶּרֶב חוּקֶךָ כַּלֵּה is literally "your hand, even your right hand — from the midst of your bosom, destroy!"
-The image is of God hiding his powerful right hand inside the folds of his garment when it ought to be stretched out in judgment.
-The BSB footnote acknowledges this awkwardness.
-The psalmist's bold imperative is for God to act.
+The image is of God's powerful right hand folded inside his garment when it should be outstretched in judgment.
+It is a bold provocation: God is being told to stop holding back.

-Verse 12 pivots dramatically from lament to praise-petition: וֵאלֹהִים מַלְכִּי מִקֶּדֶם — "yet God is my king from of old."
-The מִקֶּדֶם ("from of old, from ancient times") sets up what follows: a rehearsal of God's ancient mighty acts as the basis for trusting his present power.
+Verse 12 pivots sharply from lament to doxology: וֵאלֹהִים מַלְכִּי מִקֶּדֶם — "yet God is my king from of old."
+The מִקֶּדֶם ("from of old, from ancient times") sets up what follows: a rehearsal of God's ancient victories as the basis for trusting his present power.

-Verses 13-14 describe God's victory over the sea and its monsters in creation or at the Exodus.
-The language of פֹּרַרְתָּ בְעֻזְּךָ יָם ("you divided the sea by your strength") clearly evokes the Red Sea crossing (Exodus 14:21), but the mythological imagery of crushing the רָאשֵׁי תַנִּינִים ("heads of the sea monsters/dragons") and לִוְיָתָן ("Leviathan") draws on the ancient Near Eastern creation myth of the storm-deity defeating the primordial sea monster.
-Israel's theologians took that shared cultural imagery and applied it exclusively to YHWH: not myth but history, not pagan cosmogony but the LORD's sovereign power over chaos.
-Leviathan appears also in Job 40:25-41:26 (Hebrew), where God's speeches to Job culminate in this image of divine mastery over the most fearsome creature imaginable.
+Verses 13–14 recall God's triumph over the sea at creation and at the Exodus.
+The language of פֹּרַרְתָּ בְעֻזְּךָ יָם ("you divided the sea by your strength") clearly evokes the Red Sea crossing (Exodus 14:21), while the imagery of crushing the רָאשֵׁי תַנִּינִים ("heads of the sea monsters/dragons") and לִוְיָתָן ("Leviathan") draws on the ancient Near Eastern myth of a storm-deity defeating the primordial sea monster.
+Israel's poets did not abandon that shared cultural imagery — they claimed it, insisting that it belongs not to Baal or Marduk but to YHWH alone.
+Leviathan appears again in Job 40:25-41:26 (Hebrew), where God's speeches to Job reach their climax in this same image of sovereign mastery over the untameable.

-Verse 14 adds a striking detail: the crushed Leviathan becomes food לְעַם לְצִיִּיִם — "for the creatures of the wilderness/desert."
-Commentators have debated whether this refers to actual desert animals eating the carcasses of Egypt's army washed ashore, or whether it is purely symbolic of total defeat.
+Verse 14 adds a wry detail: the crushed Leviathan becomes food לְעַם לְצִיִּיִם — "for the creatures of the wilderness."
+Whether this pictures desert animals consuming the carcasses of Egypt's drowned army or is purely symbolic of total defeat, the point is the same: God's enemies become carrion.

-Verses 15-17 expand the catalog of creation acts: God בָּקַעְתָּ עַיִן וָנָחַל — "split open spring and torrent" (possibly the water from the rock in the wilderness, Numbers 20:11); הוֹבַשְׁתָּ נַהֲרוֹת אֵיתָן — "dried up ever-flowing rivers" (the Jordan at the conquest, Joshua 3:13-17).
-Day and night, sun and moon, the seasons and boundaries of the earth — all are God's.
-The movement is from specific historical acts of salvation to the broadest possible affirmation of divine sovereignty.
-If this God made everything and divided the sea, surely he can act again.
+Verses 15–17 widen the lens from history to cosmos.
+God בָּקַעְתָּ עַיִן וָנָחַל — "split open spring and torrent" (the water from the rock, Numbers 20:11); הוֹבַשְׁתָּ נַהֲרוֹת אֵיתָן — "dried up ever-flowing rivers" (the Jordan at the conquest, Joshua 3:13-17).
+Day and night, sun and moon, the seasons and the earth's borders — all belong to God.
+The psalmist moves from specific saving acts to the broadest conceivable affirmation of divine sovereignty.
+The God who made everything, who divided the sea and crushed Leviathan, has not lost his power; he has simply not yet acted.

 Appeal to God's Honor and Covenant (vv.
 18-23)